 Creating a Legacy

-Kolzig started his legacy within the Capitals organization, becoming the team’s starter for years.
-He played all but one of his 17 seasons in the NHL with Washington.
-Through his time with the Capitals, Kolzig was nominated three times for the Vezina and twice for the Hart, and was a three-time All-Star.
+Kolzig become the team’s starter for years, and was a player who spanned from the team’s Stanley Cup Final berth to the beginning of the Alex Ovechkin era.
+He played all but one of his 17 seasons in the NHL with Washington, and through his time with the Capitals, Kolzig was nominated three times for the Vezina Trophy and twice for the Hart, and was a three-time All-Star.
 He also won the King Clancy Memorial Trophy in 2006.

 He also managed to break every goaltending record in the Capitals’ book.
-He is the team’s winning-est goalie with 301 wins and played the most games with 711.
+He is the team’s winningest goalie with 301 wins and played the most games with 711.
 He also holds the franchise record with 35 shutouts; he even scored 17 points in his time with the team.
-Additionally, his 18,013 saves are the most by any Caps goalie ever.
+Additionally, his 18,013 saves are the most by any Capitals goalie ever.